fastify/fastify/docs/TypeScript.md

 [src](../types/hooks.d.ts#L70)

-`preHandler` is the fourth hook to be executed in the request lifecycle.
+`preHandler` is the fifth hook to be executed in the request lifecycle.
 The previous hook was `preValidation`, the next hook will be `preSerialization`.

 ##### fastify.preSerializationHookhandler<PreSerializationPayload, [RawServer][RawServerGeneric], [RawRequest][RawRequestGeneric], [RawReply][RawReplyGeneric], [RequestGeneric][FastifyRequestGenericInterface], [ContextConfig][ContextConfigGeneric]>(request: [FastifyRequest][FastifyRequest], reply: [FastifyReply][FastifyReply], payload: PreSerializationPayload, done: (err: [FastifyError][FastifyError] | null, res?: unknown) => void): Promise\<unknown\> | void

 [src](../types/hooks.d.ts#L94)

-`preSerialization` is the fifth hook to be executed in the request lifecycle.
+`preSerialization` is the sixth hook to be executed in the request lifecycle.
 The previous hook was `preHandler`, the next hook will be `onSend`.

 Note: the hook is NOT called if the payload is a string, a Buffer, a stream or null.